y2kbugger/y2k-lc3-tools/README.md

     poetry install

+# Development
+## Running Tests
+    poetry run pytest

 ## Notebooks
 The notebooks are in the `notebooks` directory.

 Use the venv created by poetry to run the notebooks, one easy way is from within vscode.

 # Todo
-1. Get the simulator working from a notebook e.g. strip out cli tools
 1. Get the assembler working from a notebook e.g. strip out cli tools
+1. Get the disassembler working from a notebook e.g. strip out cli tools
 1. Get the simulator working in my repo and running under pytest
 1. Simplify the vm code and make it more pythonic
     - move all state int VM class
     - make definitions of opcodes and registers more pythonic
     - rewrite loader to make it simpler
+    - separate output channels for io and debug
 1. Get the assembler working in my repo and running under pytest
+    - tests for symbol table also
 1. combine info from all three readme's into one. including history of the projects, e.g. CSU extension with push/pop
 1. Document that the original assmember was written in C and had poor cli interface and gui was in tcl and also odd.
 1. Document that the original has an acutual operating system written in LC-3 assembly, but our vm stubs out the traps with python
 1. Make a nice api for debugging out vm register traces
 1. Add unit tests for vm register traces
+1. add unit tests for disassembler to match the CSU disassembler (or at least .FILL statements, and .sym aware)
-1. Implement push and pop in the assembler and python vm
+1. Implement push and pop instruction in the assembler and python vm
+    - or convert compiler to use origial multi instruction push and pop
 1. Move C compiler tests to use pytest
 1. Make C compiler tests use the pure python assembler and vm
 1. Remove the dependencies that I installed for the c compiler (bats and moreutils)
 1. Recreate a holistic CLI interface for the assembler, vm, and C compiler

-# Tests
-1. image file too big for VM

 # Previous work
 I have modernized the tooling and combined multiple projects for the LC-3 into one repo.
 The original projects are listed below, and I have included the commit hash of the last commit I pulled from each repo, incase I want to merge in later upstream changes.